ALIRAZA17/Flutter-With-Riverpod/README.md

 ### ScopedProvider
 `ScopedProvider` is used to limit the scope of a provider to a specific part of your application.
 It allows you to create providers that are only accessible within a specific widget subtree.

+### AutoDisposeProvider
+`AutoDisposeProvider` is a provider that automatically disposes its value when it is no longer used by any part of your application.
+It is useful when you have providers that are no longer needed and you want to release resources associated with them.

+### ProviderOverride
+`ProviderOverride` is a provider that allows you to override the value of an existing provider within a specific scope.
+It is useful when you need to replace a provider with a different value or object for testing or mocking purposes.

 ### Key Concepts(Important Points)